-Not exactly – Our realtor members are advised not to make valuations on our platform.
-Our service is to acquaint you with Realtors, in order to understand what you can expect in today’s market, from your realtor.
-Realtors can fairly give you a price range but don’t expect a firm valuation until all the realtor’s steps are taken, which will happen AFTER you have decided to work with them.
+Not exactly – Our Realtor members are advised not to make valuations on our platform.
+Our service is to acquaint you with Realtors, in order to understand what you can expect from them in today’s market.
+Realtors can fairly give you a price range, but don’t expect a firm valuation until all the Realtor’s steps are taken, which will happen AFTER you have decided to work with them.

-A Realtor® told me he has a qualified buyer ready to buy my property.
+A Realtor® told me s/he has a qualified buyer ready to buy my property.
 What should I do?

-Whether you are online or in the “real” world this can be either a true statement from a Realtor, or a shady tactic on the part of some Realtors.
+Whether you are online or in the “real” world, this can be either a true statement from an honest Realtor or a shady tactic on the part of some Realtors.
 If you find yourself in a conversation or situation where this arises, don’t share your address or your name.

-First ask the Realtor to provide you his latest sales, and his website and some validation for how he’s found this buyer.
-Chances aren’t usually in the favour of such a claim considering that real estate agent doesn’t yet know the exact details of your home.
-Do a little “googling”.
-If you feel that the Realtor’s claim is untrue please make sure to email us your concerns so that we can follow up to see if there is questionable or unethical behavior on the Realtor’s part.
+First ask the Realtor to provide you their latest sales, website and some validation for how they’ve found this buyer.
+Chances aren’t usually in the favor of such a claim considering that real estate agent doesn’t yet know the exact details of your home.
+Do a little “Googling”.
+If you feel that the Realtor’s claim is untrue, please make sure to email us your concerns so that we can follow up on any potentially questionable or unethical behavior on the Realtor’s part.
 We aim for quality on our system and in the real estate industry at large.
 We won’t hesitate to report unethical activity to the Realtor’s broker, or board.